coltonbooth/CoreChainDB/corechaindb/corechaindb/common/schema/README.md

 and are needed to re-check those transactions.)

 There used to be a file defining the JSON Schema for votes, named `vote.yaml`.
-It was used by BigchainDB version 1.3.0 and earlier.
+It was used by corechaindb version 1.3.0 and earlier.
 If you want a copy of the latest `vote.yaml` file, then you can get it from the version 1.3.0 release on GitHub, at [https://github.com/corechaindb/corechaindb/blob/v1.3.0/corechaindb/common/schema/vote.yaml](https://github.com/corechaindb/corechaindb/blob/v1.3.0/corechaindb/common/schema/vote.yaml).